Xinglab/SQUID/README.md

 		column 12: Skipping counts of the intron for sample 1 column 13: counts lying in the intron for sample 1 column 14~6*(n+1)+1: more counts for samples 2-n

+count_exon.txt: a file contains the counts for all of the exon in each gene

+		column 1: Gene id
+		column 2~ n+1: Gene counts in all of the sample column n+2: Gene strand
+		column n+3: The chromosome of the gene residing

 count_all_Density.txt: a file contains the observed counts and expected counts for all of the introns